Black to the Future: Five Day Event!

 Summary

-Shawn L. Landrum is a multiple award-winning screenplay writer in over a dozen countries, spending the past five years homing his creative talents as a ghostwriter / consultant for T.V. and film.
+SHAWN LANDRUM is a multiple award-winning screenplay writer in over a dozen countries, spending the past five years homing his creative talents as a ghostwriter/consultant for T.V. and film.
 Shawn is a student of all genres, mastering in Comedy, Thriller, Drama, and all Super Powered worlds!
 Shawn has scripts in different stages of development including a thriller short shooting this summer!
 Shawn’s a devoted father, husband, son, and is considered to be the best daddy in the whole wide world!
 (Referred by Willow Landrum age 9).

-Day Two - Her Voice Matters: Conversations with Black Women in Screenwriting
+Day Three - Her Voice Matters: Conversations with Black Women in Screenwriting

 Date / Time